glarocca/OpenAIRE_research_products/README.md

 - Research software, and
 - Other research products.

-For more details, please check the online OpenAIRE APIs [documentation](https://egi.openaire.eu/develop).
+For more details, please check the [OpenAIRE APIs for developers](https://egi.openaire.eu/develop).

 ## Pre-requisites
 * `Python 3.10.12+` installed on your local compute